Production

 After analyzing the current situation, there is a wealth of information that now needs to be translated into concrete production goals.
 First of all, the overarching question of how you want to differentiate yourself on the market must be clarified.
 For example, through cost or quality leadership?
 By providing customized production or exceptional service?
 There are often two or three dominant differentiation factors that form the basis of your production strategy.

 In addition to the differentiation factors, there are often targets for conquering new markets, occupying niche markets and expanding the product and service portfolio, among other things.
-The goals defined in this phase are defined SMART for a period of 3 to 5 years together with all relevant stakeholders.
+The goals set in this phase are defined SMART together with all relevant stakeholders for a period of 3 to 5 years.
 The result is the Rothbaum strategy compass, which clearly and bindingly describes the strategic direction of production for the coming years.

 Our service packages:

-- Definition of the overarching differentiation strategy (e.g. costs, quality)
+- Define overarching differentiation strategy (e.g. costs, quality)

-- Definition of key figures for each target area, e.g. OEE, capacity utilization or reject rate
+- Define key figures for each target area, e.g. OEE, capacity utilization, reject rate

 Your benefit: